schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

      [,1]
 [1,]   NA
 ```
  What on earth are those commas?
 Let us create a matrix with 1 row and 3 columns.
-Notice how we can use the `=` assignment operator to provide select values for a function without specifying them all
+You can see I can assign select variable like this `variable_name=value`, without the need to list them all in order.

+**Note:** Here we use the `=` assignment operator to assign to a parameter, its scope in this case is limited to the call.
+We cannot get access to the value at the top level, by calling `ncol` after the the matrix function.
+{: .notice--info}

  ```R
 vectorlike_matrix <- matrix(ncol=3)
 vectorlike_matrix